 TNO (Nederlandse Organisatie voor toegepast-natuurwetenschappelijk Onderzoek TNO) is one of the major independent research organisaties in Europe.
 In the theme of Transport and Mobility applied research is carried out for the automotive industry and related branches.
 The expertise covers relevant technological aspects as well as the influence of human behaviour.
 The focus is on innovation in the areas of reliable transport systems and safe and clean mobility.

 In AEROFLEX, the key activity of TNO is to assess the impact of the new developed technologies in the project on the key performance indicators, such as transport efficiency, fuel consumption and greenhouse gas emissions.
 Since the new technologies will impact transport efficiency on different system levels, existing assessment tools will be coupled and updated in order to assess the impact on a ton-km basis.

-MHH is contributing to WP 5 by conducting high quality detailed truck accident statistics for Germany including the possibility to scale the GIDAS data to other countries based on similar variables in GIDAS and the country of interest.
+MHH is contributing to the ‘innovative front end design for more safety’ by conducting high quality detailed truck accident statistics for Germany including the possibility to scale the GIDAS data to other countries based on similar variables in GIDAS and the country of interest.
 Analysis of reconstructed truck accident data from GIDAS and possibly a wider investigation area from a local project in order to better define scenarios of interest.
 Analysis of the Accident Causation of truck accidents.
 Reanalysis of the truck driver interview for specific research questions such as active safety system development.